A grant making initiative

 Meet the Partners

-The Coalition to Back Black Businesses is made possible by American Express.
+The Coalition to Back Black Businesses is made possible by our Founding Partner American Express, with support from Altice.

 The National Black Chamber of Commerce® is dedicated to economically empowering and sustaining African American communities through entrepreneurship and capitalistic activity within the United States and via interaction with the Black Diaspora.